SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

    - `npm install -g yo@2.0.6`
 3. Install Yeoman SharePoint Generator

    npm install `-g @microsoft/generator-sharepoint@1.9.1`.
-Version `1.9.1` is not the only choice, but this version can work correctly.
+Although not the only option, version `1.9.1` can function appropriately.

 ### Develop SharePoint Framework web part

-1. Create a directory for SharePoint Framework solution.
+1. Create a directory for SharePoint Framework solution with `md spfx-webpart-onprem`.

-   `md spfx-webpart-onprem`
-2. Navigate to the above created directory.
+2. Navigate to the above created directory with `cd spfx-webpart-onprem`.

-   `cd spfx-webpart-onprem`
-3. Run Yeoman SharePoint Generator to create the solution.
+3. Run Yeoman SharePoint Generator to create the solution with `yo @microsoft/sharepoint`.

-   `yo @microsoft/sharepoint`

    The Yeoman SharePoint generator will allow you to provide details regarding the intended solution.

-   Ensure the following three baseline packages are available.
+   Ensure the following three baseline packages are available:

     :::image type="content" source="viva/get-started/actions/media-upload/img/Picture1.png" alt-text="This is Yoeman":::

-4. Select **SharePoint 2019 onwards, including SharePoint Online**.
+4. Click **SharePoint 2019 onwards, including SharePoint Online**.

    Once the solution is created, click `package.json` to check if the SharePoint Framework version is 1.4.1.